Overview

 ...

-onto the container’s filesystem at /mnt/options.conf
+is mounted onto the container’s filesystem at /mnt/options.conf

 Advanced customization

-If you need to customize Bind configuration files directly and want to avoid having the containers startup processes overwrite them you can simply add the environment variable CUSTOM_CONFIGS: "true"
+If you need to customize BIND configuration files directly and want to avoid having the containers startup processes overwrite them, you can simply add the environment variable CUSTOM_CONFIGS: "true"

 .